directus-labs/guest-authoring/directus-solidstart/index.md

 This fetcher should not throw an error, and instead show an empty list if the request is not successful.

-In our `src/routes`, we can now create a `blog` directory.
-And within the newly create directory, an `index.jsx`.
+Inside of the `src/routes` directory, now create a `blog` directory.
+And within this newly created directory, an `index.jsx` file:

 ```jsx
 import { A, createAsync } from "@solidjs/router";